 To make this happen, CEEZER believes the following must commence:

-• Distinguishing emission reductions from removals: At present, there exists a lack of consistent differentiation between removals and credits associated with avoided emissions, especially in the most widely used standards of the VCM.
+- Distinguishing emission reductions from removals: At present, there exists a lack of consistent differentiation between removals and credits associated with avoided emissions, especially in the most widely used standards of the VCM.
 The definition of removals under Article 6.4 should be clear to avoid confusion with emission reduction or avoidance activities.
 However, it is important to avoid prioritizing removals over emission reduction activities through Article 6.4.
-Rather, activities that produce high-quality credits should be prioritized regardless of whether they reduce or remove GHG emissions from the atmosphere.
+Rather, activities that produce high-quality credits should be prioritized regardless of whether they reduce or remove greenhouse gas (GHG) emissions from the atmosphere.

-• Crystal-clear carbon accounting framework: Any ambiguity should be avoided for companies engaging with this mechanism, which demands a consistent accounting framework.
+- Crystal-clear carbon accounting framework: Any ambiguity should be avoided for companies engaging with this mechanism, which demands a consistent accounting framework.
 Resolving confusion regarding double counting is direly needed to avoid stranding corporate and private assets currently under development.
-Further guidance and clarity are needed for how corresponding adjustments apply to VCM activities.
+Further guidance and clarity are needed for how corresponding adjustments apply to voluntary carbon market (VCM) activities.

 Getting practical: Understanding the implications of Article 6.4 on carbon credit purchases today